 Mini Micro Deluxe Scooter

-We bought one of these for Phoebe for her birthday after lots of scooter research.
+We picked the Micro Scooter after lots of scooter research.
 It’s such a sturdy, well-made scooter and comes in lots of colours.
 It’s one of the only scooters I found that suggested 2-5 years as an age range, many of the others are 3+.
-Admittedly, we’ve not used it much yet!
-Phoebe is taking some time to get used to it and as it’s winter it’s not the best weather for it, but we know we’ll use it loads in spring and summer next year and it would make a brilliant Christmas present, especially if you pick it up with a discount.

 Sets start at £50 when not in the sale – keep an eye out for deals!